Clinical Trial or Beta Program

 It is important to note that we continuously conduct various tests to improve performance.
 Therefore, we do not undertake the responsibility to send reports with accurate or consistent information.

-During the Clinical trial and Beta program, the device will also analyze the number of breaths per minute of the baby while they are resting or sleeping.
-However, we will not include real-time reporting capabilities.
-These capabilities may include real-time emergencies, such as falls, shaking (SBS), bodily injury, or loss of breath.
+During the Clinical trial and Beta Trial program, we will not include real-time reporting capabilities.
+These capabilities may include real-time emergencies, such as falls, shaking (SBS), bodily injury or the device does recognize moments.
 Any acquired information during the Clinical trial and Beta program cannot be referenced as a valid source to a third party.

 Data Collection: Sound